 As discussed in the Compensation Discussion and Analysis, Mr. Pead separated from the Company, effective April 25, 2012.
-In connection with Mr. Pead's separation, the Company and Mr. Pead entered into a separation agreement which is described above in the "Compensation Discussion and Analysis" section of this Item 11.
+In connection with Mr. Pead's separation, the Company and Mr. Pead entered into a separation agreement which is described above in the "Compensation Discussion and Analysis" section in this proxy statement.